inBeat/inbeat-website/content/top-influencers/tiktok/dog-owners/canada/_index.md

 ---
-title: Top 10 Dog Owners TikTok Influencers In Canada In 2023
+title: Top 10 Dog Owners TikTok Influencers In Canada In 2024
 description: >-
-  Find top dog owners TikTok influencers in Canada in 2023.
+  Find top dog owners TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #foryou #foryoupage #dogsoftiktok.
 platform: TikTok
-hits: 8
+hits: 9
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Analyze the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 8 TikTok influencers like this in Canada for you to pitch.
+text_bottom: inBeat aggregates 9 TikTok influencers like this in Canada for you to work with.
 profiles:
   - username: "joy.of.avey"
     fullname: >-